Polyanyanwu/graces-art-pp5/README.md

 1. [Shopping Bag Tests](/docs/testing/shopping_bag.md)
 2. [Checkout Tests](/docs/testing/checkout.md)

+Seven Automated tests were carried out on some of the requirements of the application including 3 tests in Checkout models, 2 in Checkout views and 2 in artworks forms and were successful.

 The full details of the other tests carried out is available at [Tests Carried Out](/docs/testing/testing.md)

 ## **Bugs**